Frequently Asked Questions

 Of course - you are free to come and go as you please.

 Yes.
 All rooms are furnished for your comfort but we are happy to remove furniture if you wish to bring your own pieces.
 You are encouraged to bring as many personal items and photographs as you wish as this makes your room truly your own.
 All electrical appliances must be tested prior to use, unless new.
-If you wish to have your own phone line fitted in your room, then this is to be dealt with on a personal level with BT.
+If you wish to have your own phone line fitted in your room, then this is to be dealt with on a personal level with your telecoms provider.

 All mail will be delivered to your room daily, unopened.

 Our home has a daily newspaper delivered for the communal areas.
 If you wish for a personal newspaper this can be arranged through the Manager, and your bill for this service will be produced to you on a regular basis.

 This depends on the Doctor.
 If you are a local and have a local GP then there is no problem.
 However, if you have moved into the area, then your GP is unlikely to be willing to travel to see you and you will need to register with a local GP.
 Staff will be happy to assist in this instance.

 All services which were previously available to you remain so.
 We have dentists, opticians and chiropodists who visit the home on a regular basis or on request.
 There may be an additional charge for these services, depending on your circumstances.

 If you do not have anybody to take you to hospital appointments then we can arrange for a member of staff to go with you (additional charges may apply for care provided outside the home).
 We will arrange the transport to and from the hospital via the ambulance service.
 It is important to inform us of any appointments as soon as possible